Markets

 HKLD

-Earlier this month, the property developer announced a $300 million increase to its share repurchase program, raising the total commitment to $650 million since 2024.
-The expanded program is scheduled to run through June 30, 2027, with the additional buybacks set to commence after the release of the company's 2025 annual results on March 5.
+Earlier this month, the company's board announced a significant expansion of its buyback authorization.
+The program was increased by $300 million, raising the total commitment to $650 million since its inception in 2024.
+This enhanced buyback initiative is now scheduled to run through June 30, 2027.
+The company indicated that the increased repurchase activity is slated to commence after the release of its full-year 2025 financial results, which are scheduled for March 5.

 Related Articles